-24.1 No Withdrawal of Services or Threat of Withdrawal of Services contract, where a process exists, in this Agreement or otherwise, for binding resolution of a Dispute or Issue between physicians and/or the BCMA, on the one hand, and the Government and/or Agencies, on the other, there shall be no withdrawal of services or threat of withdrawal of services by any physician or group of physicians in connection with such Dispute or Issue.
+24.1 No Withdrawal of Services or Threat of Withdrawal of Services

+All Disputes and Issues will be resolved or addressed through the processes set out in this Agreement.
+Without limiting obligations of any party or person under any law, agreement or contract, where a process exists, in this Agreement or otherwise, for binding resolution of a Dispute or Issue between physicians and/or the Doctors of BC, on the one hand, and the Government and/or Agencies, on the other, there shall be no withdrawal of services or threat of withdrawal of services by any physician or group of physicians in connection with such Dispute or Issue.